jh3y/jhey.dev/developer-notes.md

 - Refactor and keep all your queries in one place to make your life easier
 - Links
 - Using the multi-purpose <ContentBlock/>
+- Had issues after a machine upgrade with `storybook`.
+But, this gave me the opp to try the Vite builder `npx sb@next upgrade --prerelease`

 ## TODO::
 - Tabs